 The formula Distance=Velocity x Time/2 can be used to measure the time it takes waves to reach and leave the seabed and calculate depth.

-Echosounders are excellent equipment to find the concentrated fish areas and are very useful for fishermen and Seafarers.
+Echosounders are excellent equipment for finding concentrated fish areas and are very useful for fishermen and Seafarers.

-Other purposes include: An autonomous underwater vehicle (AUV) can be deployed to create a high-resolution map in locations where detailed bathymetry is needed.
+Other purposes include the following: An autonomous underwater vehicle (AUV) can be deployed to create a high-resolution map in locations where detailed bathymetry is needed.
 The time it takes for an AUV-emitted sound pulse to travel to the ocean floor and back is measured by a device called a multibeam echosounder (MBES), which is used to create these maps.

-To know more about Echosounders and to buy the best ones, get in touch with us via our Echosounder solutions, and our experts from our team will contact you.
+To learn more about Echosounders and to buy the best ones, get in touch with us via our Echosounder solutions, and our experts from our team will contact you.